-The total eligible own funds to meet the SCR are the same as the available own funds.
+The total eligible Own Funds to meet the SCR are equal to the available Own Funds.
 There is no capital loss or capital overflow after applying capital restrictions to all 3 Tiering buckets.
-Approximately 88% of the eligible own funds consist out of unrestricted Tier 1 capital, covering 140% of the total SCR.
+Approximately 98% of the eligible Own Funds consist out of unrestricted Tier 1 capital, covering 183% of the total SCR.

-The total amount of eligible own funds to cover the MCR is lower than the SCR eligible own funds as eligible amounts of Tier 2 own funds to cover the MCR may not exceed 20% of the MCR.
-Tier 3 capital is not considered eligible to meet MCR.
+The total amount of eligible Own Funds to cover the MCR is lower than the SCR eligible Own Funds, as Tier 3 capital is not considered eligible to meet MCR.